bazelbuild/bazel-blog/_posts/2024-03-18-intellij-q2-2023-q1-2024-community-update.md

 These two branches are now diverging from each other.

 - Changes for IntelliJ and CLion plugins are **_only_** merged into the master branch.
 Few fixes that are also needed for the Android Studio plugin can be merged into the google branch after the internal teams’ approval.
-- Changes made by the internal Google teams are automatically exported to the google branch. **Only relevant commits are cherry-picked from the google branch to the master branch.**
+- Changes made by the internal Google teams are automatically exported to the google branch. **Only relevant commits (security and selected bug fixes, and feature requests) are cherry-picked from the _google_ branch to the _master_ branch.**
+- **The master branch is not intended to be used to build the Android Studio with Bazel plugin; failures of the Android Studio plugin built from the master branch will not be addressed.**

 ## Significant changes
 The following is a list of significant changes made to the plugin from Q2 2023 to Q1 2024.
 Take a look at the complete list of [closed issues](https://github.com/bazelbuild/intellij/issues?q=is%3Aissue+is%3Aclosed+closed%3A2023-03-31..2024-03-31+) and [merged PRs](https://github.com/bazelbuild/intellij/pulls?q=is%3Apr+closed%3A2023-03-31..2024-03-31+-author%3Aapp%2Fcopybara-service+is%3Aclosed+).
 A big thank you to all PR authors and issue reporters!